rouni001/CLARK/README_FULL.md

 First, download the zipped package of the latest version, available from the CLARK webpage ("Download tab"), http://clark.cs.ucr.edu.
-Second, uncompress the tar.gz file ("tar -xvf CLARKV1.3.0.tar.gz"), then go to the sub-directory "CLARKSCV1.3.0" and execute the installation script ("scripts/install.sh").
+Second, uncompress the tar.gz file ("tar -xvf CLARKV1.3.0.tar.gz"), then go to the sub-directory "CLARKSCV1.3.0" and build the executables with "make all".

-The installation is done!
+The build is done!
 You can now run CLARK and any of the provided scripts.

-The installer builds binaries (CLARK, CLARK-l and CLARK-S, in the folder "exe" in CLARKSCV1.3.0).
+The build creates binaries (CLARK, CLARK-l and CLARK-S, in the folder "exe" in CLARKSCV1.3.0).

 ## SCRIPTS